Fault Tolerance for Service Function Chains: Background

 \subsection{Limitations of Existing Approaches}

-Existing fault tolerant approaches are designed for individual middleboxes.
-Applying these approaches to a chain whose middleboxes are deployed over multiple servers significantly impacts the chain's performance.
-They use two approaches:
+Existing middlebox frameworks provide fault tolerance for individual middleboxes.
+Using these frameworks for a chain whose middleboxes are deployed over multiple servers significantly impacts the chain's performance.
+These frameworks use one of two approaches.

-\textbf{Replication using checkpointing.} Snapshot-based systems checkpoint the state of a middlebox for state replication \cite{pico-replication,reinforce,rollback}.
-During checkpointing, middlebox operations are stalled for consistency.
-The existing approaches take snapshots in different rates.
-For a single middlebox, snapshots taken per packet batch or per packet \cite{pico-replication,reinforce} introduce 400~$\mu$s to 8-9~ms of per packet latency overhead.
-Periodic snapshots (e.g., at every 20-200~ms intervals) can cause periodic latency spikes up to 6~ms \cite{rollback}.
-We measure that per middlebox snapshots cause 40\% throughput drop going from a single middlebox to a chain of 5 middleboxes (see \sect{ftsfc-in-normal-operation}).
+A class of frameworks take snapshots of middlebox state for state replication~\cite{pico-replication,reinforce,rollback}.
+While taking snapshot, middlebox operations are stalled for consistency.
+These frameworks take snapshots at different rates.
+They take snapshots per packet or packet-batch introducing 400~$\mu$s to 8--9~ms of per packet latency overhead~\cite{pico-replication,reinforce}.
+Periodic snapshots (e.g., at every 20--200~ms intervals) can cause periodic latency spikes up to 6~ms~\cite{rollback}.
+We measure that per middlebox snapshots cause 40\% throughput drop going from a single middlebox to a chain of five middleboxes (see \sect{ftsfc-in-normal-operation}).

-\textbf{Replication in a fault-tolerant data-store.} Other systems~\cite{stateless,chc} redesign the architecture of middleboxes to separate and push their state into a fault-tolerant back-end data-store.
-However, this separation incurs high performance penalties.
-Querying state takes at least a round trip delay.
-Furthermore, a middlebox can release a packet only when it receives an acknowledgement from the data-store that relevant state updates are replicated.
-Due to such overheads, the throughput of stateful middleboxes can drop by $\sim$60\% \cite{stateless} and reduce to 0.5~Gbps (for packets with median size of 1434~B) \cite{chc}.
+Other frameworks~\cite{stateless,chc} redesign middleboxes to separate and push state into a fault tolerant backend data store.
+This separation incurs high performance penalties.
+Accessing state takes at least a round trip delay.
+Moreover, a middlebox can release a packet only when it receives an acknowledgement from the data store that relevant state updates are replicated.
+Due to such overheads, the middlebox throughput can drop by $\sim$60\%~\cite{stateless} and reduce to 0.5~Gbps (for packets with 1434~B median size)~\cite{chc}